Chart Color Schemes

 The level of cultural diversity witnessed in West Leederville was found to be above average when compared nationally for a number of language and cultural background related metrics

-West Leederville had a higher cultural diversity than most local areas, with 17.6% speaking a language other than English at home and 36.3% born overseas.
-Christianity was the main religion, comprising 38.0%.
-Judaism was overrepresented at 0.6%, compared to 0.6% in Greater Perth.
+West Leederville exhibited greater cultural diversity than most local areas, with 17.6% of its residents speaking a language other than English at home and 36.3% born overseas.
+Christianity was the predominant religion in West Leederville, comprising 38.0% of the population.
+Notably, Judaism was overrepresented compared to Greater Perth, making up 0.6% of West Leederville's population versus 0.3%.

 Frequently Asked Questions - Diversity